mpiesiewicz/100DaysOfCode/day37 - POST, habit tracking app/README.md

 The aim of the project:
 - Practice using different APIs by POST method
-- Use POST method to
+- Use POST method to pass information to pixe.la - pixel graph drawing service

 ## Features

-- Runs on pythonanywhere.com
-- Scheduled at 7AM everyday
-- Checks the stock price of a chosen entity (example - TSLA) for yesterday's closing, and a day before
+- create user account
+- create a graph
+- create new pixel
+- update the graph
-- Calculates the % difference
+- delete pixel from the graph
-- If the difference is greater or equal 4, will send 3 SMS messages, with most popular headlines and news description.
-- Used APIs:
-- Stock price: alphavantage.co
-- News: newsapi.org
-- SMS: twilio.com

 ## How to run